chrislovecnm/chrislovecnm.com/_posts/2017-10-28-your-most-important-shell-alias-for-kubernetes.md

 {% endhighlight %}

 For those who are not familiar, kubectl is the command line interface tool for running commands against  Kubernetes clusters.
-Most K8s users, use kubectl a lot.
+Most K8s users use kubectl a lot.

 As mentioned in the [kubectl cheat sheet](https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/),